18F/handbook/docs/09-security/incident-response-plan.md

 *   Spam/phishing attacks targeting CivicActions or client staff
 *   DoS attacks resulting in limited service degradation

-Guidelines for addressing Medium-sev issues:
+Guidelines for addressing medium-sev issues:

 *   Response should be business-hours.
 *   Responders should attempt to consult stakeholders before causing downtime, but may proceed without them if they can't be contacted in a reasonable time-frame.